Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Topologically Massive Gravity and Quantization

 where $h_{\mu \nu}^{}$ denotes the graviton field of the 3d gravitational theory, and $\phi$ is the massless scalar field known as dilaton.\

 \vs

-We note that the graviton in the 3d massless GR theory has no physical degrees of freedom, whereas in the 3d topologically massive gravity (TMG) theory the massive graviton has one physical degree of freedom.\ (Here the abbreviation GR stands for General Relativity.)
-But the degrees of freedom of the massless scalar dilaton field have a different feature, with one physical degree of freedom (when the dilaton is coupled to the massless pure GR theory); whereas in the TMG theory, the dilaton is an unphysical particle and has no physical degree of freedom.\ Hence, for the 3d massless YM gauge theories and the 3d topologically massive gauge field theory (TMYM), we can deduce the following relations for the physical degrees of freedom: \beqs \eeqs
+We note that the graviton field in the 3d massless GR has no local physical degrees of freedom, whereas in the 3d topologically massive gravity (TMG) theory the massive graviton has one physical degree of freedom.\ (Here the abbreviation GR stands for General Relativity.)
+But, as we will show, the degrees of freedom of the massless scalar dilaton field have a different feature, with one physical degree of freedom (when the dilaton is coupled to the 3d massless GR); whereas in the TMG theory, the dilaton is introduced as an unphysical field and has no physical degree of freedom.\ Thus, for the 3d massless YM gauge theories and the 3d topologically massive gauge field theory (TMYM), we may deduce the following relations for counting the physical degrees of freedom: \beqs \eeqs This illustration of counting the physical degrees of freedom does not imply whether the double copy for the graviton scattering amplitudes generally holds for 3d theories, which is a highly nontrivial issue and will be further studied in Section\,\ref{sec:4.2} via explicit analyses.\footnote{ The 3d classical double copy was shown for massless YM solutions\,\cite{classic-DC1}-\cite{classic-DC3}.\ For scattering amplitudes, the massive double copy for the 3d TMYM and TMG theories has been verified at tree level and only up to four-point amplitudes analytically\,\cite{TMG-DCx}\cite{Hang:2021oso} and up to five-point amplitudes numerically\,\cite{TMG-DCx}.\ Since there is no general proof of the BCFW recursions\,\cite{BCFW} in 3d spacetime for non-supersymmetric theories (except for very special supersymmetric theories such as the 3d $\mathcal{N}\hsm\!=\!6$ ABJM theory\,\cite{ABJM}), extensions of the 3d double-copy to higher-point amplitudes are much harder and could be studied only case by case.}